10 things that happened since Browns last won a game

 Women in Saudi Arabia were given permission to drive

-Mirai Nagasu became the first U.S. woman to land a triple axel at the Winter Olympics.
+Mirai Nagasu became the first U.S. woman to land a triple axel at the Winter Olympics, helping give the Americans the bronze in the team skate competition.

-12 boys and their soccer coach were rescued from a flooded cave in Thailand.
+Twelve boys and their soccer coach were rescued from a flooded cave in Thailand, having to be guided through a passage that was dangerous even for experienced divers.